DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 *TestUsers.cs*.

 ### Add Support for External Authentication
-Next you will add support for external authentication to your IdentityServer.
-This can be done with very little code; all that is needed is an authentication handler.
+Adding support for external authentication to your IdentityServer can be done with very little code; all that is needed is an authentication handler.

 ASP.NET Core ships with handlers for Google, Facebook, Twitter, Microsoft Account and OpenID Connect.
 In addition, you can find handlers for many